peterktsitsi/peterktsitsi.github.io/src/content/projects/visual-communication-course-p2/index.md

 ---
-title: "Project Three"
+title: "Intro to Visual Communication part 2"
-summary: "Lorem ipsum dolor sit amet"
+summary: "Learning how information design principles can be applied to viusal presentations"
-date: "Mar 16 2022"
+date: "Mar 16 2025"
 draft: false
 tags:
 - Vue